 Audit · Open Source

 The substrate.
-Record what happened — correlated across every transport, hash-chained so it can't be quietly rewritten.
+Records what happened, correlated across every transport, hash-chained so it can't be quietly rewritten.

 Belief · Commercial

-Built on fasten, for AI agents. mbnl normalizes any model's output, then membrane computes what the agent believes — which source won, what drifted, what's stale — and the control tier enforces policy before a bad action lands.
+Built on fasten, for AI agents. mbnl normalizes any model's output, then membrane computes what the agent believes: which source won, what drifted, what's stale.
+The control tier enforces policy before a bad action lands.

 Explore membrane →Data Plane · Commercial